prash813/microcloud-demo/microcloud-demo-setup.md

   miroovn cluster list
   ```

-Once the cluster is ready you can install lxd containers or VMs
+Once the cluster is ready you can install lxd containers or VMs.
+Those are just common lxd commands .
+You can also specify whether container instances whould be on local storage or distributed storage.

 ## Creating network forward for UPLINK network of your microcloud setup
+**Note**
+  Creating network forward is one way of making applications running inside the Mcloud containers to be accessible to external world.

 Following are the steps

 1. ``` lxc network edit UPLINK ```